mfatihamasyali/sentiment_deep_or_classical/README.md

 5. sentiment_lstm.m: word vector based LSTMs
 6. sentiment_mean_word_embedding.m: mean word vectors

-train files: train_tweets.xlsx
-test files: test_tweets.xlsx
 You can use them with your own datasets.

+For train and test files: please ask via eMail: amasyali at yildiz dot edu dot tr

 Please cite this* publication if you use the dataset and/or codes.
 *"Words, Meanings, Characters in Sentiment Analysis", "Duygudurum Analizinde Kelimeler, Anlamlar, Karakterler", Mehmet Fatih Amasyali, Kubra Caliskan, Hakan Taskopru, ASYU 2018, October 4-6, Adana, Turkey, 2018